Morning Reads

 • Is AI Sustainable?

 Scientific American article discusses the energy requirements for AI via an interview of Alex de Cries, a data scientist and Ph.D. candidate studying the energy costs of emerging technologies.
-He suggests that sustainability of AI should be included as a
+He suggests that sustainability of AI should be included as a risk factor for AI developments.
+Data centers, whether or not AI is hosted by them,…

 Read more